pyth-network/pyth-crosschain/target-chains/cosmwasm/README.md

 ## Deployment

-Deploying the CosmWasm contract has two steps:
+Deploying the CosmWasm contract has three steps:

 1. Upload the code.
 This step will give you a code id.
 2. Either create a new contract or migrate an existing one:
    1. Create a new contract that has an address with a code id as its program.
    2. Migrating an existing contract code id to the new code id.
+3. Update contract's admin to itself.

-This directory includes a script to perform both steps.
+This directory contains the code to perform all the steps.
 Read below for the details.

 ### Uploading the code

-First, build the contracts within [the current directory](./):
+First, build the contracts within [the current directory](./).
+You must have Docker installed.

 ```sh
 bash build.sh